-When it comes to social media marketing and the rapidly growing world of technology, having an online presence is now the bare minimum of what any company should have.
+When it comes to social media outreach and the rapidly growing world of technology, having an online presence is now the bare minimum of what any company should have.
 With teen consumers spending nearly nine hours on average a day online, social media is a lucrative component that shouldn’t get overlooked.

 But having a digital imprint is not enough.
 Sure, the likes, re-tweets and shares are great but are you maximizing your outreach to its full potential?
 Since there are so many moving parts, such as managing content and interacting with customers, getting the most out of your social media coverage can be frustrating and downright confusing.
 It’s time to make the social media process more efficient and streamlined, and explore ways to maximize your ROI.